 Typical steps of a data inventory include:

-Identification of each of the existing data sources (a maternal health questionnaire, an eHealth (mobile) monitoring system, an outpatient EMR) and its primary use-case (capture of peri-natal data, vital signs, clinical encounter summary).
+Identification of each existing data source (a maternal health questionnaire, an eHealth (mobile) monitoring system, an outpatient EMR) and its primary use-case (capture of perinatal data, vital signs, clinical encounter summary).
 Source data identification can often be linked to the development of the initial facility catalog for the Facility Registry, but note that a given facility may use multiple electronic systems and thus represent multiple data sources.

 For each of the data sources, documentation of the types of data collected and what, if any, coding system is being used.
 A regional clinical laboratory might report test results in LOINC, for example, but a mobile data collection application may use a local, internal dictionary for chief complaints.
+Free-text entry may also be common, and may form the dictionary for further data entry.

 Other considerations of the data inventory can be:

 Stability and Maintenance: How stable are the local dictionaries in use?
 Do they have a formal governance structure or are they undergoing constant, perhaps haphazard, modification?
 What are the current mechanisms, processes and tools for editing and updating the local dictionaries?
+Who is responsible for updates and maintenance of the dictionaries and do they have any standard operating procedures for doing so.

 Availability: In what forms is the clinical information available?
 Databases, Excel spreadsheets, text documents, hard-copy only?

-Provider understanding: Are healthcare providers able to understand how to properly use the existing name/codes?
+Provider understanding: Are healthcare providers able to understand how to properly use the existing structured terminologies or code systems?
 Is additional training required to ensure clinical accuracy??

 Use Cases: Have the existing use-cases been document?
 Are the desired clinical use-cases covered?
 Would intense focus on a specific condition like diabetes or obesity improve the population’s overall health status?

 The Data Inventory represents the “current state” of your clinical data infrastructure.
-It is likely that one result of the inventory is identification of data “gaps”: clinical areas that are desired to be present in the HIE (part of the targeted use-cases), but are currently not supported.
-These “future state” efforts can documented and called out in the HIE and Terminology Services implementation plan.
+It is likely that one result of the inventory to identify data “gaps”: clinical areas that are desired to be present in the HIE (part of the targeted use-cases), but are currently not supported.
+These “future state” efforts can bedocumented and called out in the HIE and Terminology Services implementation plan.

 Step Three: Establish a Terminology Services Plan